 Our democracy is buttressed by Australia having a non-political defence force.
 Consistent care needs to be taken to preserve the reality and perception of the ADF's political neutrality.
 While the Mardi Gras parade continues to include highly politicised floats and activities attacking only one side of politics, it is clearly inconsistent with ADF policy for personnel to participate wearing defence force uniform.
-The politicised nature of the parade as an activity is the problem, not the Mardi Gras itself, ADF inclusivity policy or some defence force personnel wishing to demonstrate their "gay pride" publicly.
+The one-side and highly politicised nature of parts of the parade, as an activity, is the problem, not the Mardi Gras itself, ADF inclusivity policy or some defence force personnel wishing to demonstrate their "gay pride" publicly.
 Nor is it analogous with the NSW Police contingent now wearing uniform, not least because this is a separate issue in both principle and practice, and primarily done to reassure the LGBTI community that the era of state police persecution is behind us all.

 Letter to The Sydney Morning Herald